HardlyDifficult/Tutorials/Chapter1.md

 <details><summary>What did that do?</summary>

-With this level design, spike balls will roll right off the edge of the screen.
-Instead of making them bounce of the screen's edge (as we will for other entities later), we wanted to allow the spike balls to go off screen but then return shortly after.
+With this level design, SpikeBalls will roll right off the edge of the screen.
+Instead of making them bounce of the screen's edge (as we will for other entities later), we wanted to allow the SpikeBalls to go off screen but then return shortly after.

 The bumpers we added extend the platforms you can see so that the balls don't fall off completely, but also accelerate the balls return to the world.

-Hit play, the spike ball should hit the bumper and quickly reverse and then accelerate the other direction:
+Hit play, the SpikeBall should hit the bumper and quickly reverse and then accelerate the other direction:

 <img src="http://i.imgur.com/vMjWoia.gif" width=150px />